mosaic-jasondebolt/phoenix/Phoenix/README.md

 in SSM parameter store for the AWS account, you don't need to do anything.

 #### AWS CodeBuild GitHub OAuth authorization
+- The following steps assume use of LastPass and OneLogin for credentials storage and auth.
 * These steps are only required once per AWS account (once for all Phoenix projects in an AWS account).
 * When using AWS CodeBuild with GitHub webhook integrations, there is a one time setup involving Oauth tokens for new AWS accounts.
 * We will need to use a shared admin GitHub account to authorize these tokens rather than use user specific GitHub accounts.
 1. Sign out of your GitHub account.
 2. Sign out of your OneLogin account.
-3. Sign back into OneLogin as the "devops+mosaic-codebuild@joinmosaic.com" user.
-See lastpass for login credentials.
+3. Sign back into OneLogin as the your "user@yourdomain.com" user.
 4. Once logged in, click on the GitHub app within OneLogin.
-5. At the GitHub login screen, use the username and password specified in lastpass.
+5. At the GitHub login screen, use the username and password specified in LastPass.
-6. Verify that you are logged into GitHub as the mosaic-codebuild user and not your mosaic github user.
+6. Verify that you are logged into GitHub as the the user who will issue access tokens.
-7. In the new AWS account, open the AWS CodeBuild console and a new job called "test".
+7. In the new AWS account, open the AWS CodeBuild console as the user who will issue access tokens.
 8. Create a simple CodeBuild job using GitHub as the source, and click on the "Connect to GitHub" button.
 9. A dialog box will appear where you can authorize "aws-codesuite" to access the GitHub organization.
 10. Now you can allow CloudFormation to automatically create GitHub webhooks associated with this AWS account.
-11. Log out of the mosaic-codebuild GitHub account.
+11. Log out of the "user@yourdomain.com" GitHub account.
-12. Log out of the mosaic-codebuild OneLogin account.
+12. Log out of the "user@yourdomain.com" OneLogin account.
 13. Log back into your OneLogin and GitHub accounts.

 #### Create the base docker images for the Phoenix projects in your AWS account
 It's a great idea to <a href="https://12factor.net/dependencies">Explicitly declare and isolate dependencies</a> by using